ploynawapan/ploynawapan.github.io/_pages/about.md

   - /about.html
 ---

-Hi, everyone!
-My name is Nawapan Wattanawanichkul, but I go by my nickname "Ploy."
-This is my personal website which collects what I have done, what I am doing, and what I want to do in the future.
-I'm originally from Thailand and my family lives there.
-I got the King's scholarship from the Thai government in 2016, and that scholarship had supported my undergrad study at Bowdoin College in the US.
-Now, I'm pursing a Ph.D. in mathematics at the University of Illinois Urbana-Champaign.
-My interest mainly lies in number theory and combinatorics, but, well, it may change to something completely different in the future.
+Hello, everyone!
+I'm Nawapan Wattanawanichkul, but you can call me "Ploy".
+Originally from Ubon Ratchatani, Thailand, I received the King's scholarship from the Thai government in 2016, which allowed me to pursue my undergraduate studies at Bowdoin College in the United States.
+Currently, I am working towards a Ph.D. in mathematics at the University of Illinois Urbana-Champaign, with a primary focus on analytic number theory, particularly $L$-functions.

+Outside of my academic pursuits, I have a passion for painting, baking, traveling, and exploring new activities.
+On this platform, I'll be regularly sharing updates such as new papers, lecture notes, and memorable experiences, so be sure to stay tuned!

 ![mycat](/images/meow_clemantine.jpg)

-Besides math, I love painting, watching Anime, Baking, traveling, and trying new things!
-I also have a tabby cat which my family named it "Meow" (Do you know why?).
-Sadly, I can't bring her to the US with me, so if anyone has a cat/cats and lives in Champaign, please introduce your babies to me!
-Anyway, on this site, I will update what I am doing/TAing and upload worksheets, papers, etc. Check them out!